 Balancing friction-free and fraud prevention can be agonizing

 You have to feel for those in the 26 percent, wanting to do the right thing for customers, but worried about being taken advantage of.
 The thing is, they’re on the right track.
-Given advances in fraud protection, it no longer has to be an either/or struggle.
+Given advances in enterprise fraud protection, it no longer has to be an either/or struggle.
 The emergence of guaranteed fraud protection, a machine-learning-driven model that comes with a guarantee against fraud losses on approved orders, has changed the way forward-looking retailers are managing fraud.

 Dara Meath, the vice president of information technology for the Camuto Group talked at IRCE this summer about the way technology had changed — and about how those changes mean retailers can now have it both ways.